GSS-Cogs/family-covid-19/datasets/ONS-Deaths-involving-COVID-19-in-the-care-sector-England-and-Wales-deaths-occurring-up-to-1-May-2020-and-registered-up-to-9-May-2020-provisional/spec.md

 #### Sheet: Table 2

 Sex
--B6:AJ6 Get dimension 'Sex', with values 'Persons', 'Male' and 'Female'
+- B6:AJ6 Get dimension 'Sex', with values 'Persons', 'Male' and 'Female'

 Age
--A9:A17 Get age dimension from column A, as number range plus 'All ages'
+- A9:A17 Get age dimension from column A, as number range plus 'All ages'

 Area
--B4:Z4 Get dimension 'Area' with values 'England and Wales', 'England' and 'Wales' -Converted all area labels to 9 digit ONS codes.
+- B4:Z4 Get dimension 'Area' with values 'England and Wales', 'England' and 'Wales'
+- Converted all area labels to 9 digit ONS codes.

 Period

 Unit Multiplier
--Set unit multiplier to 1.
+- Set unit multiplier to 1.

 Measure Type
--Set Measure Type to Count.
+- Set Measure Type to Count.

 Unit of Measure
--Set Unit of Measure to People.
+- Set Unit of Measure to People.

 #### Table structure